-8. The Configure RAC Multi Data Sources Component Schema screen is displayed.
+The Configure RAC Multi Data Sources Component Schema screen opens.
 In this screen, enter values for the fields below, specifying the connect information for the Oracle RAC database that was seeded with RCU.
 Enter this information for each schema (you can select multiple schemas and specify values that are common to all):